agutoli/react-styled-select/README.md

 react-styled-select
 ============

-Up to date with react/react-dom `16.2.0`
+Up to date with react/react-dom `16.2.0` and styled-components `4.1.1`

 ### ATTENTION: Work in Progress (sorry about that!)